GritP/DeployMLModel/model_card.md

 - capital-gain
 - capital-loss

-To this end a Histogram-based Gradient Boosting Classifier from scikit-learn version 1.3.2 was used with the following options which were obtained by testing a few combinations without systematic hyperparameter optimization:
+To this end a <b>Histogram-based Gradient Boosting Classifier</b> from scikit-learn version 1.3.2 was used with the following options which were obtained by testing a few combinations without systematic hyperparameter optimization:
 - max_leaf_nodes = 25
 - early_stopping = False